How a Denim Ad Became a Narrative Threat for American Eagle

 - How much momentum they’re gaining

-- And whether they pose a reputational or business risk
+- Whether they pose a reputational or business risk

 Final Thought